 To support degree programs, certificates, industry certifications and workforce training, the Sea3D Additive Manufacturing Laboratories will feature tools for rapid prototyping and innovation including: carbon fiber 3D printers, metal 3D printer, 3D scanners, laser cutters, Kuka training robotic arm, PLC and industry automation training station, CNC machine, makerbot replicators, and form labs.
 A regional network of advanced manufacturing resources and laboratories from the new UWF Sea3D Lab located on UWF historic property to a Lab in Fort Walton Beach at the UWF-NWFSC Joint Campus and a UWF-IHMC Intelligent Systems and Robotics Warehouse in downtown Pensacola will provide access to equipment, expertise and research.
-The Sea3D Additive Manufacturing Laboratories will link existing key partners and stakeholders through the Northwest Florida Manufacturers Council and FloridaMakes to the UWF Innovation Network.
+The Sea3D Advanced Manufacturing Laboratories will link existing key partners and stakeholders through the Northwest Florida Manufacturers Council and FloridaMakes to the UWF project.
 Key partners and stakeholders will further support Manufacturing Career Academies across the region, engage regional manufacturers and provide significant research opportunities for students and researchers.
-The UWF-IHMC joint PhD program in Intelligent Systems and Robotics will be a centerpiece of research for students, faculty researchers, scientists and entrepreneurs.
+The UWF-IHMC joint PhD program in Intelligent Systems and Robotics will be a centerpiece of hands-on research for students, faculty researchers, scientists and entrepreneurs.

 This initiative will increase the number of students ready to accept positions in the region as well as accelerate existing employers' workforce development needs in areas that produce immediate workforce impact.
-It is estimated that 14,853 participants will be engaged in the activities of the UWF Innovation Network in a three-year period.
-Over 738 graduates with degrees and workforce ready experience will be prepared to enter the workforce along with workforce training that will prepare the existing workforce for the future.